Academic Year 2024-25

 Introduction

-This Mental Health protocol was designed to assist faculty, staff, parents, and students in learning about available resources for managing mental health issues and student crises.
-Suicide is typically among the second- and third-leading cause of death among college students (CDC, 2020).
+The Mental Health Resources and Crisis protocol was designed to assist faculty, staff, parents, and students in learning about available resources for managing mental health issues and student crises.
+Suicide is typically among the second- and third-leading cause of death among college students (CDC, 2022).
 At Montana State University, we strive to create a culture of support where everyone has a role in suicide prevention, requiring a coordinated effort throughout all components of the university.
 Many students may not be depressed or suicidal, yet still struggle with anxiety, substance abuse, or other mental health challenges.

 When students exhibit warning signs or self-identify with these challenges, it’s important that the MSU community knows how to support them and their continued academic success.
 Research consistently shows that support from others and getting treatment helps: thoughts of suicide decrease, symptoms are treated, hope is instilled, academics improve, and life gets a bit less distressing.
 Many students experience struggles at some point during their college career, many of whom reach out to a parent, friend, or trusted faculty/staff member.